DataDog/agent-payload/README.md

 This repository includes the protocol-buffer IDL used by the agent6 and agent7 to communicate with the Datadog backend.
 Those payloads are only supported by the V2 API endpoints.
-The generated Go, Python and Java implementations are checked into this repository and can be used directly.
+The generated Go, and Java implementations are checked into this repository and can be used directly.
+Other consumers may copy the `.proto` files into their repository and generate their own bindings.

 # Prerequisites